reginaldford/sms/readme.md

 `exit; `

+SMS Versions will have 3 significant figures for development periods.                (ex: v 0.135) SMS Versions will have 2 significant figures for somewhat stable alpha releases.     (ex: v 0.13) SMS Versions will have 1 significant figure for somewhat more stable alpha releases. (ex: v 0.1)

 # PLANS:

 - [x] Mathematical evaluation is implemented.
 Commands like a=4*sin(3.14/8) will evaluate to a decimal number.
 - [ ] Currently, the garbage collector only executes after a command.
 The plan is to have the garbage collector initiate when a new memory allocation would pass a threshold.
 Live objects must be tracked on a stack, which becomes a new member of the roots for inflating to the new heap at garbage collection.
 With this upgrade, the garbage collector would then run less often.
 - [ ] Currently, syntax errors are entirely vague and repeat for every token after an error up until the next semicolon.
 Errors will be handled more gracefully, with useful responses for particular cases.
-- [ ] Better support for scripting and pipes by using flags for input and output preferences.
+- [x] Better support for scripting and pipes by using flags for input and output preferences.
 - [ ] A diff command for taking derivatives.
 - [ ] A integral command for taking integrals.
 - [ ] Support for floats and integers as opposed to just doubles.